rmonzon/algorithms-js/README.md

 4- Algorithm to flatten multi-dimensional arrays

-5- Remove duplicates from array
+5- Find and Remove duplicates from array

 6- Dijkstra's shortest path finder